grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

 their usual perching routine, they are all Stonechat though.
 On the wood side, something that is neither flycatcher nor warbler is sitting on a branch.
 It looks a bit like a Meadow Pipit.
-I get excited; a meadow pipit sitting in a tree is probably a Tree Pipit.
+I get excited; a Meadow Pipit sitting in a tree is probably a Tree Pipit.
 After checking the bird book, the more diagnostic differences (thicker beak, finer streaking on flanks, etc) are also present.